AudriusButkevicius/RemoteRuntime/README.md

 # Dependencies

-Assumes you have .Net Framework installed on your machine.
+Assumes you have .NET 5+ installed on your machine.